You can now play your Steam games on Android with the beta release of Steam Link app

 You can use Valve’s official Steam Controller or any other Android-controller with the Steam Link app.

 Representatives from Valve said a Steam Link app for iOS devices is still pending review, according to Engadget.
-When an iOS app does become available, it will run on devices with iOS 10 or later, as well as on Apple TV’s running tvOS 10.3 and above.
+When an iOS app does become available, it will run on devices with iOS 10 or later, as well as on

 While it’s great to see a Steam Link app finally arrive for Android-based devices, the app is only in beta.
 Therefore, prepare yourself to embrace the expected bugs or wait until the first regular version launches, hopefully later this year.